 What’s the plural of Prius?
-That’s the question we are asking as the acclaimed Toyota hybrid range expands.
+That’s the question we asked in 2012 as the acclaimed Toyota hybrid range expanded.

 You can vote with your answer on our Facebook page, but before you do, it’s worth doing a bit of research.

 We are unveiling two new additions to the Prius family, so where once there was one car, now there are three.

 But while this is great news for Toyota hybrid fans, it’s posing us a problem.
 Exactly what is the plural of Prius?
 What should you call a line-up of all three cars?

 We’ve even made a video to describe the challenge in detail, which you can watch below.

 As you’ll see, suggestions include Priuses, Prium, Pries, Prii, Prien and simply, Prius – but which would you choose?